Cornell & Diehl's Small Batch—Tracking the Innovative Series

 Palmetto Balkan

 Since 2016, Cornell & Diehl's Small Batch series has brought us fantastic and imaginative pipe tobacco blends in limited runs.
-These blends are often reintroduced with the original recipe or adapted iterations of it, making use of a different tobacco grade or specialty ingredient.
+These blends are often reintroduced with the original recipe or adapted iterations, making use of different tobacco grades or specialty ingredients.
 These being some of the beloved blending house's most cherished creations, you have to wonder why they aren't available year round—what makes them so different from those blends that are?

 In tobacco blending, as is the case in any number of industries, consistency is crucial.
 It’s generally important to manufacturing that the current production is going to be as identical as possible to the one a customer bought last year.